todar/VBA-Boilerplate/README.md

 * ArrayPush - Adds element to the end of a single dim array.
 Returns new lenght of array.
 * ArrayShift - Removes element from the start of a single dim array.
 Retrurns removed element.
 * ArrayUnShift - Adds element to the start of an array, returns array lenght.
+* ArrayQuery - Query a 2 dim array using ado and Microsoft.Jet.
+Saves array as csv to textfile.
+Really helpful!!
+* ArrayDimensionLength
+* ArrayExtract
+* ArrayFromRecordset - Used with ArrayQuery.
+Also helpful to get full array from and Ado recorsets.
+* ArrayGetColumnNumber
+* ArrayIncludes
+* ArrayIndexOf
+* ArrayRemoveDuplicates
+* ArrayReverse
+* ArraySort
+* ArraySplice
+* ArrayToCSVFile
+* ArrayToRange
+* ArrayToString
+* ArrayToTextFile
+* ArrayTranspose
+* ConvertToArray
 * CollectionAddUniue - Adds to a collection if the string value is unique.
 * ClipboardSet - Takes a string and puts it into the clipboard.
 * ClipboardGet - Gets text from clipboard and sets it to a string value.